If you are facing a drunk driving charge and are looking for a Michigan DUI lawyer, you need relief and want information right away.

 - Every answer you give has a point value, and the test is scored numerically.

-- As results go, the higher your score, the more likely you are seen to have or be at risk to develop a drinking problem.
+- As results go, the higher your score, the more likely you will be seen to have, or be at risk to develop, a drinking problem.

 - Obviously, the lower your score, the better.
 We're going for better.

 - Here, we can help you more than anyone.
 Having completed a post-graduate program of addiction studies, I have both a clinical and practical understanding of the development, diagnosis and treatment of alcohol problems.